eclipse-cyclonedds/cyclonedds/docs/manual/config/config_file_reference.rst

 Number-with-unit

-This element controls the interval at which to check whether threads have been making progress.
+This element controls the interval to check whether threads have been making progress.

 The unit must be specified explicitly.
 Recognised units: ns, us, ms, s, min, hr, day.